Brian Welch: Christianity

 Welch first encountered Christianity while in Bakersfield in 2004, when he met a group of Christians and reluctantly attended a local church with them, figuring he had nothing to lose.
 At the church, the pastor's message moved him, and he recalled feeling God speak to him.
 One of the driving forces in his conversion and sobriety was coming home after a bender to find Jennea, then a toddler, singing Korn's "A.D.I.D.A.S.".
 "I felt like such a loser and a horrible father.
 I’m no good for this kid—All the years of the drugs, all the years of the pornography, it was all about me, me, me, me, and this little girl came, and I wanted to be the best dad.
 I wanted to be, I had the heart to be the best dad I could, but I couldn't.
 And when Christ came into my life, I just said, 'Look, take me.
 I'm yours.
 Do what you want with me.
 But I need you to make me a good father.'
 He was baptized in 2005, and in 2008 with other celebrities such as Josh Hamilton and Greg Ellis, appeared in testimonial videos called I Am Second in which he shared his story of recovering from drug use with the help of his faith.

 In 2021, Welch stated that while he is still a Christian, he had gone "too far with it", feeling like he had turned it into another addiction.
 However, in another interview he added that this quote was taken out of context by media outlets and that he had not renounced Christianity like they were reporting, only toning down in approach.
 He maintains that faith in Christ is still the foundation of his life, and continues to discuss his faith and spiritual topics.

-Welch has shown compassion for the LGBT community.
+Welch has shown compassion for the LGBTQ community.
 In 2016, after receiving backlash by some Christian fans for praying for a transgender fan who asked for their prayers, he wrote a Facebook post criticizing the judgemental nature of certain Christians and encouraged them to "open their hearts".
 He wrote:

 "They are experiencing non-judgmental Jesus lovers who are planting seeds and speaking life into them.
 Some of them are having instant change, but for most of them, it's going to take some time.
 Many tears are being shed and their hearts are softening.
 Each heartless post from you judgmental ones are only helping to harden their hearts to Jesus once again.
 The gospel of Christ isn't like fast food.
 Not everyone has an overnight dramatic conversion like mine.
 Often times the relationship with God takes hold many years or even a decade or more later.
 When you religious people try to force instant repentance and point out people's flaws, you are dismantling what God is trying to do inside of hearts."